elucian/bee/syntax/composite.md

 print test_file; --> c:\work\project\src\test.bee
 ```

-**Note:** You can concatenate a string with a number or two numbers using &
+**Note:** You can concatenate a string with a number or two numbers

 ### Template